 An AI-powered app that listens to your symptoms and offers possible diagnoses to your health problems provides an insight into the future of healthcare.
 While it won’t be replacing doctors anytime soon, if applied correctly it has the potential to remedy many of healthcare’s woes.
 Right now healthcare is seemingly at a crisis point in both the developed and developing world—struggling to meet growing demand and at the same time seeking to reduce the cost of services.
-Of course, AI is no miracle cure.
-AI cannot address all the issues that exist in healthcare however it can have an impact in several key areas and dramatically improve the situation.

 One of the single most important impacts of AI will be its ability to provide access to healthcare beyond the four walls of a doctor’s surgery or a hospital.
 With growing penetration of smartphones in developing countries alongside existing mobile phone usage rates, almost universal coverage in developed countries, and the decreasing cost of data, this means that AI-based chatbots and apps have the potential to reach millions of additional patients.